vebinua-genashtim/tax-talk/setup-demo-users.md

-# Demo Users Setup Instructions
+# Demo Users Setup Instructions for Tax Talk Pro

-The platform has three demo accounts pre-configured.
-Follow these steps to set them up.
+The platform has demo accounts that work across BOTH web and mobile apps.
+These accounts share the same database, so logging in with the same credentials on web or mobile gives you the same experience.

 ## Quick Setup (Recommended)